prateethvnayak/YOLOv3-CoreML/README.markdown

 # YOLOv3 with Core ML

-This repo was forked and modified from [hollance/YOLO-CoreML-MPSNNGraph](https://github.com/hollance/YOLO-CoreML-MPSNNGraph).
-Some changes I made:
+This repo was forked and modified from  https://github.com/Ma-Dan/YOLOv3-CoreML The changes made:

-1. Add YOLOv3 model.
+1. Application for Static Images (instead of real-time video)

-2. Only keep Keras converter.
+--forked README--
 ## About YOLO object detection

 YOLO is an object detection network.
 It can detect multiple objects in an image and puts bounding boxes around these objects.
 [Read hollance's blog post about YOLO](http://machinethink.net/blog/object-detection-with-yolo/) to learn more about how it works.